 Here is the current state of my portfolio:

 And here is what it should look like according to the new portfolio I have designed:

 As you can see, I still have some work to rebalance the portfolio.
-Since the portfolio is currently very small, it is not easy to reach the good numbers.
+Since the portfolio is currently tiny, it is not easy to reach the right numbers.
 Indeed, I can only buy complete shares and thus cannot choose exactly the value.
-This should get easier as the portfolio gets larger.
-I am also realizing that very small percentages in a portfolio are not very convenient.
-This will be fixed once I will have simplified my portfolio.
+It should get easier as the portfolio gets larger.
+I also realize that small percentages are not very convenient.
+I will fix this by simplifying my portfolio.

 What do you think of my new portfolio?
 Do you have any advice for me?